-What I though was the final blow came after one of our many stops for construction ahead.
-I got off the bus to stretch and returned to find the mother removing her kid’s pants on my seat.
-Green diarrhea fell from his trousers onto the floor and our seat.
-I had to sit in the mess.
+This kid was obviously ready to rumble.
+What I thought was his final blow came after one of our many stops for construction delays.
+I got off the bus to stretch and returned to find the mother removing her kid’s pants on my empty seat.
+It had become the changing table.
+Green diarrhea fell from his trousers onto the floor and bench.
+I was going to have to sit in the mess.

 Then an even more peculiar thing happened: she left his pants off.
 I know disposable diapers have their evil issues with decomposition, but they also have their merits.
 Even a cloth diaper would have done the trick.
-But, no, the kid was to ride bottomless for the rest of the journey.
+Or an old newspaper.
+But no, the kid was to ride bottomless for the rest of the journey.
 As we bounced along, his tiny little Laotian penis was pointing in all directions, like a bank robber trying to keep heads down during a stickup.
 It didn’t take long for me to get squirted.

 By this time, I was sticking to the side of the bus like Spiderman; wide eyes looking around for an escape route.
 The mother reclaimed seat real estate as quickly as I gave it up.
-It was clear I was losing this battle.
+I was clearly in a losing battle.
 I opened my window and put my face outside, so desperate to protect my brain I’d let the little monster do what he wanted with the rest of my torso.
-It was about then that the man in front of me made an impressive sinus-clearing sound and spat out of the window; his production immediately blew back into my face.
+It was about then that the man in front of me made an impressive sinus-clearing sound and spat out of the window; some of his grand production immediately blew back into my face.

 When I thought the threshold to hell had been crossed many times over, I brought my head back inside of the bus just in time for the coup de grâce.
 The mom was asleep with her shirt raised; a single brown nipple stood erect like a TV tower.
 She had fallen asleep while feeding the kid.
 A yellow mess of breast milk stretched from her nipple to the kids chin, which — you guessed it — he wiped with his hands and then onto my left arm.

-My shorts would surely have to be burned, but I wasn’t sure how to decontaminate myself properly without wire a brush and some diesel.
-I could have crawled through Bangkok’s sewers and smelled better.
+My shorts would surely have to be burned, but I wasn’t sure how to decontaminate myself properly without a wire brush and some diesel.
+I could have crawled through Bangkok’s sewers and felt cleaner on the other side.